-We now move to a panoramic vantage point from which to observe and to understand how small islands - as parts of larger, multi-layered systems - have adapted and sustained themselves historically and how they now address current pressures of globalization and environmental threats.
-Indeed, sub-national island autonomies span all oceanic basins and boast all manner of diversities of size, climate, topography, ecology, history, economy, politics and jurisdiction (see the map on page xvii).
+We now move to a panoramic vantage point from which to observe and to understand how small islands-as parts of larger, multi-layered systems-have adapted and sustained themselves historically and how they now address current pressures of globalization and environmental threats.
+Table 1 discloses a 'panorama' indeed, with sub-national island autonomies that span all oceanic basins and boast all manner of diversities of size, climate, topography, ecology, history, economy, politics, and jurisdiction.

-These islands are the rich breeding grounds for unique adaptations of governance in the modern world, just as surely as islands have provided, ever since the days of Darwin and his contemporaries, bounded territories for study of biological and ecological systems in nature.
-A case study of an island such as Tasmania (see Stratford, Chapter 7, this volume) can sensitively explore some of these dimensions and properties of islandness - isolation and distinctiveness - as island 'resources'.
-As the work of comparative federal scholar Ronald Watts (Chapter 3, this volume) so powerfully illustrates, islands are an excellent lens through which to understand unique variations in federal governance arrangements.
+These islands are the rich breeding grounds for unique adaptations of governance in the modern world, just as surely as islands have, ever since the days of Darwin and his contemporaries, provided bounded territories for the study of biological and ecological systems in nature.
+A case study of an island such as Tasmania (see Stratford, this issue) can sensitively explore some of these dimensions and properties of islandness-isolation and distinctiveness-as island 'resources'.
+As the work of comparative federal scholar Ronald Watts has so powerfully illustrated (Watts, 2000; 2003), islands are also an excellent lens through which to understand unique variations in federal governance arrangements.
 Watts' taxonomy of islands borrows its language and ideas about island federal relationships from evolutionary biology with its talk of variations or 'species' within a genus of self- and shared-rule arrangements.
+Table 2 sets out the range of governance possibilities, some of which, such as federacies, appear uniquely contoured for island territories.

-Watts arranges many de jure islands into various constitutional groupings, while avoiding problematic cases (like the Turkish Republic of Northern Cyprus).
-The evidence also shows two kinds of physical determinism: (1) a high logistical inclination for islands to enjoy some powers of self-rule, with different kinds of shared-rule arrangements with metropolitan states; and (2) a tendency for islands to be run as single jurisdictions, as if there were something abhorrent about splitting that which nature had defined as unitary (e.g. Baldacchino, 2002).
+Watts arranges many de jure islands into these constitutional groupings, while avoiding problematic cases (like the Turkish Republic of Northern Cyprus).
+The evidence also shows two kinds of physical determinism: 1) a high logistical inclination for islands to enjoy some powers of self-rule, with different kinds of shared-rule arrangements with metropolitan states; and 2) a tendency for islands to